Tesla Powerwall 2 review

 Backup Power

-When the grid fails the Powerwall 2 can provide 5kW of backup power.
+When the grid fails a Powerwall 2 can provide 5kW of backup power.
 If you have single-phase power it can back up your entire home, but I suggest only backing up your most important appliances.
-This will help prevent you from trying to draw more than 5kW, which will cause a temporary shutdown, or drain its storage too quickly.
+This will help prevent you from trying to draw more than 5kW, which will cause a temporary shutdown.
+It can also stop you from rapidly draining it.

 If you have single-phase power the Powerwall 2 can charge from solar during a blackout.
 But if your home has 3-phase power the Powerwall 2 will only be able to supply backup power to the phase it’s connected to and will not be able to charge from rooftop solar.